dragosguta/starterbook/README.md

 ## How to use this

 Feel free to clone this repository and use it as a starter for React based libraries.
 This version is set up with Theme UI, supporting different themes based on the `src/theme.ts` file.
-Additionally, this version also includes Typescript.
+Additionally, this version is also set up with Typescript.